sasagawa888/nprolog/document/SUPERSET.md

 # (future task)
 - dynamic/1
+In N-Prolog, when foo/1 is given, the entire foo predicate is defined as dynamic.

 # Not ISO-Prolog
 N-Prolog is specialized for experimenting with and playing around with small-scale code.
 Therefore, the following features are not included.